How Rugby Found a Home in the Cowichan Valley

 Excavating for the foundations turned into an exercise in dredging.
 It was decided to dig deep and fill the excavation, to grade, with gravel; so the seasonal level of water rises and falls under the changing rooms with no one the wiser.

-The club soldiered on with clubhouse, fields and changing rooms.
-It was clear that if we ever wanted top level games we had to have a full size field.
+The club soldiered on with a clubhouse, fields and changing rooms.
+It was clear that if we ever wanted top-level games we had to have a full-size field.
 This would mean a new layout and we also wanted an all-weather field.
 By 1987 the work began with an estimated budget of $150,000.
 This was made up of volunteer layout, donations, bingo receipts and grants.
 The memorable event was the laying of the turf over the entire playing/practice area (about 5.5 acres) previously covered with 24 inches of sand and drainage pipe.
-All club members and their children took part as the loads of turf had to be laid before drying out.
+All club members and their children took part as loads of turf had to be laid before drying out.

 The visitor will notice the handsomely equipped play area for children just beside the pathway to the grandstand.
 It is an appropriate reminder that Cowichan is a family club and that many current players grew up accompanying their dads to practice years ago.
 There were early attempts at a playground but it took the wives to organize three gala dinners, raise $15,000, contract some work and get donated labour and materials for the rest.